CarolinaSampaio8/Carolina-Site/content/authors/admin/_index.md

 highlight_name: false
 ---

-João Pereira dos Santos is a **𝗖𝗵𝗲𝗺𝗶𝗰𝗮𝗹 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿** specialized in **𝗣𝗿𝗼𝗰𝗲𝘀𝘀𝗲𝘀 𝗮𝗻𝗱 𝗣𝗿𝗼𝗱𝘂𝗰𝘁** from Faculdade de Engenharia da Universidade do Porto (**𝗙𝗘𝗨𝗣**) currently working at **𝗔𝗺𝗮𝘇𝗼𝗻**, world's largest online marketplace, AI assistant provider, live-streaming platform and cloud computing platform as measured by revenue and market capitalization.
+Carolina Sampaio Ferreira is an Industrial and Management 𝗘𝗻𝗴𝗶𝗻𝗲𝗲𝗿 from Faculdade de Engenharia da Universidade do Porto (𝗙𝗘𝗨𝗣) currently working at 𝗔𝗺𝗮𝘇𝗼𝗻,  world’s largest online marketplace, AI assistant provider, live-streaming platform and cloud computing platform as measured by revenue and market capitalization as Business Analyst I.

-During his degree, he won the 2018 Academic Games of Engineering by AEFEUP: a group project aiming at designing a continuous hydrothermal liquefaction (HTL) biomass processing unit for Paralab, SA; and was also 3x Team Leader at the European BEST Engineering Competition Challenge - Team Design: a practical test consisting on the construction of a prototype with limited materials and low cost to solve a proposed problem.
+Amazon aims to exceed the expectations of our customers by ensuring that their orders are delivered quickly, accurately, and in the most cost effective way possible.
+Currently, she's working at  **Amazon Logistics package fulfillment optimization** team.
+The team's mission is to constantly build new system’s learnings and insights and to propose new processes and best practices to the AMZL EU wider volume planning team, all year-round; on behalf of the customer.

+The main Carolina's responsabilties are:

+  -  Build strategic plans to fulfil customer demand at the fastest, cheapest and in a cost efficient way;
+  - Strongly collaborate with stakeholders outside the AMZL organization to understand their process and represent AMZLs processes on behalf of the team;
+  - Provide recommendations to the country teams as in what changes in the system should be planned for, and how it should be planned for;
+  - Build intelligence and new tools and data to the country teams in order to facilitate for them the decision making process for the short, medium and long-term planning;
+  - Work with wider Amazon teams in order to give the AMZL business a long-term view planning into how the volume will grow and be optimized;
+  - Drive last mile AMZL volume optimization plans working with local in country planning and operational teams.

+During her **𝗠𝗮𝘀𝘁𝗲𝗿 𝗧𝗵𝗲𝘀𝗶𝘀** Project at **𝗔𝗺𝗸𝗼𝗿 𝗧𝗲𝗰𝗵𝗻𝗼𝗹𝗼𝗴𝘆** she wrote  *“Cost of Ownership in a Semiconductor Company”*, and develop a supporting tool for the Purchasing department to achieve additional information regarding the behavior of the present company equipment and optimize the processes of future equipments selection.
+Among the lessons learned, the learning of intelligence architecture stands out (**Business Intelligence**).
+One of the most important aspects in this process it involved the connection between different databases distributed by different departments of the company.
+In addition, the final output of the project was implemented on a Microsoft Power BI Dashboard.

-As a **𝗗𝗮𝘁𝗮 𝗦𝗰𝗶𝗲𝗻𝗰𝗲** enthusiast, João is intellectually curious and eager to learn and apply new Data-Oriented skill sets into daily challenges.
-During his **𝗠𝗮𝘀𝘁𝗲𝗿 𝗧𝗵𝗲𝘀𝗶𝘀** Project at **𝗔𝗺𝗸𝗼𝗿 𝗧𝗲𝗰𝗵𝗻𝗼𝗹𝗼𝗴𝘆** he wrote  _“Qualitative and Quantitative Analysis in Copper Electroplating Baths”_, where KPIs for Chemical Process Control were implemented on a Microsoft Power BI Dashboard.
-He started competing in beginner Kaggle Competitions and participated on the 2020 EUREKAthon - Challenge Data for Zero Hunger: a data-driven competition that addresses societal issues associated with sustainable development goals, later winning Hack@Home III by Tech@Catolica - A Second Wave Forecast of COVID-19 cases using **𝗠𝗮𝗰𝗵𝗶𝗻𝗲 𝗟𝗲𝗮𝗿𝗻𝗶𝗻𝗴** models like Auto-ARIMA, FB Prophet, XGBoost and Neural Networks.
+After her first connection with BI worls, she started competing in beginner Kaggle Competitions and participated on the 2020 EUREKAthon - Challenge Data for Zero Hunger: a data-driven competition that addresses societal issues associated with sustainable development goals, later winning Hack@Home III by Tech@Catolica - A Second Wave Forecast of COVID-19 cases using **𝗠𝗮𝗰𝗵𝗶𝗻𝗲 𝗟𝗲𝗮𝗿𝗻𝗶𝗻𝗴** models like Auto-ARIMA, FB Prophet, XGBoost and Neural Networks.

-João currently works as a **𝗕𝘂𝘀𝗶𝗻𝗲𝘀𝘀 𝗜𝗻𝘁𝗲𝗹𝗹𝗶𝗴𝗲𝗻𝗰𝗲** Intern for the EU Inbound Cross Dock (IXD) Supply Chain and Transportation Team at **𝗔𝗺𝗮𝘇𝗼𝗻**.

-_Highlighted Courses: Process Strategy and Optimization; Process Dynamics and Control; Oil Refining and Petrochemistry; Industrial Informatics II; Entrepreneurship and Innovation; Engineering Project._

-_Highlighted Certifications &  MOOC: AWS Certified Cloud Practitioner; Data Analyst with SQL Server by DataCamp; Complete Data Science Bootcamp 2020 by 365 Data Science; Process Mining Expert by Celonis._
+_Highlighted Certifications &  MOOC:  Data Analyst with SQL Server by DataCamp; Complete Data Science Bootcamp 2020 by 365 Data Science; Web Development with PHP and MySQL Database  by Udemy